elhomosiguiente/api-ai-unity/README.md

     using ApiAiSDK.Unity;
   ```

-* Add private field to your module to keep reference to the SDK object
+* Add a private field to your module to keep the reference to the SDK object:

   ``` csharp
     private ApiAiUnity apiAiUnity;
   ```

-* On the start of your module ApiAiUnity object must be initialized.
-Required data for initialization is keys from your development console on [api.ai](http://api.ai) service and one of supported languages
+* At the start of your module, the ApiAiUnity object must be initialized.
+Required data for initialization are the keys from your development console on [api.ai](http://api.ai) service and a supported language:

   ``` csharp
     // Use this for initialization